mooreds/docs-1/docs/references/faq.md

 * Commit and push the LICENSE back upstream to Transposit

 Henceforth, all forks of your application will include your LICENSE file.

+## Hosted apps require third-party cookies

+To use a hosted app, you must enable third-party cookies in your browser.
+Third-party cookies are enabled by default in Chrome, Firefox and Edge.
+Third-party cookies are disabled by default in Safari.
+To enable third-party cookies in Safari, navigate to **Preferences** > **Privacy** and uncheck **Prevent cross-site tracking**.